ekingan/whereISS/README.md

 2. I was comfortable with Node enough to make the same API query and return similar data.

+3. I wrote several tests for the project components, actions, and reducers.
+See above for how to run tests.

-3. I was glad to get a Node.js refresher and am enthusiastic about continuing to deepen my knowledge with Node!
+4. I was glad to get a Node.js refresher and am enthusiastic about continuing to deepen my knowledge with Node!

 ## Issues